Blockade of the Gaza Strip: The United Nations

-In May 2010, the UN Office for the Coordination of Humanitarian Affairs stated that the formal economy in Gaza has collapsed since the imposition of the blockade.
-They also stated that the "restrictions imposed on the civilian population by the continuing blockade of the Gaza Strip amount to collective punishment, a violation of international humanitarian law."
+In May 2010, the UN Office for the Coordination of Humanitarian Affairs said that Gaza's formal economy had collapsed since the imposition of the blockade, adding that the "restrictions imposed on the civilian population by the continuing blockade of the Gaza Strip amount to collective punishment, a violation of international humanitarian law."

-In June 2010, United Nations envoy to the Middle East and former UK Prime Minister Tony Blair said:
+In June 2010, United Nations envoy to the Middle East and former UK prime minister Tony Blair said:

 The policy of Gaza is counter-productive and what [Israel] should be doing is allow material in to rebuild homes and sanitation and power and water systems and allow business to flourish.
 Nor do we in fact do damage to the position of Hamas by harming people in Gaza.
 People are harmed when the quality of service is poor and people cannot work.

 He also called for Hamas to stop the "terrorism coming out of Gaza".
 In the same month, Robert Serry, the UN special envoy for Middle East peace process, said:

 The flotilla crisis is the latest symptom of a failed policy.
 The situation in Gaza is unsustainable and the current policy is unacceptable and counter-productive, and requires a different, more positive strategy.
 The closure and blockade of the Gaza Strip needs to come to an end.
 There is now a welcome international consensus on Gaza.

 In the September 2011 Palmer Report, the UN investigative committee for the 2010 Flotilla to Gaza said that Israel's naval blockade of Gaza was legal under international law, but criticised the nature of the Israeli raid.
-Later that same month, five independent U.N. rights experts reporting to the U.N.
-Human Rights Council rejected that conclusion, saying the blockade had subjected Palestinians in Gaza to collective punishment in "flagrant contravention of international human rights and humanitarian law."
+Later that month, five independent U.N. rights experts reporting to the U.N.
+Human Rights Council rejected that conclusion, saying the blockade had subjected Palestinians in Gaza to collective punishment in "flagrant contravention of international human rights and humanitarian law".